ansilo-data/ansilo/docs/Pitching.md

 ## The problem

-Enterprises organically develop systems or acquire technologies which:
+Enterprises organically develop systems and acquire technologies which:

  - store data in different (often proprietary) formats
  - speak different languages and operate over incompatible protocols